 Note: I earn a small commission for purchases made through links in this article.

 In many countries, the capital isn’t actually the biggest highlight.
 But never make this mistake when you are visiting Italy.
 Rome is just beyond outstanding.
 The second you set foot into the Coliseum, you are swept away into a far distant past.

-Then there is the Pantheon, the Fontana di Trevi, and so many other highlights you have to see on your trip to Italy.
-Of course, there’s also the Vatican you absolutely shouldn’t miss (but make sure to get your skip the line tickets way in advance; you can do so here).
+Then there is the Pantheon, the Trevi fountain, and so many other highlights you have to see on your trip to Italy.
+Of course, there’s also the Vatican & Sistine chapel you absolutely shouldn’t miss (but make sure to get your skip the line tickets way in advance; you can do so here).